markvanwijnen/TerminateApplication/README.md

 ## Usage

-Simply add `.titleBar()` as a view modifier to a view to get the title bar behavior.
-As of that moment the user is able to move the window of your app by dragging on that view.
-When the user double clicks on it, the window will either zoom or be minimized depending on its user preferences.

 1. We declare an `terminateApplication` environment value.
 2. Then, we can call this wherever we want to terminate the application.